What Is 20 Pay Life Insurance? Definition, Pros & Cons

 Assess your coverage needs and budget

-Calculate how much coverage your beneficiaries need.
-Add up your debts, future income replacement needs and final expenses.
-Find out if you can afford the monthly premiums for 20 years.
+Calculate how much coverage your beneficiaries need by adding up your debts, future income replacement needs and final expenses.
+Then confirm you can afford the monthly premiums for the full 20 years.

 2. 2